Genetics, Genomics & Evolution

 Prerequisite(s): College-level genetics course (GENOME 361 or 371); for genetics courses taken elsewhere, please ask the instructors.
 The class typically includes about 60 students, including both undergraduate and graduate students.

-Size Limit: 20 (the graduate version of the course does not usually fill up although the undergrad version, 465, often does)
+Capacity Limit: 20 (the graduate version of the course does not usually fill up – there is a combined total enrollment of 80)

 GENOME 569 – Bioinformatics Workflows for High-Throughput Sequencing Experiments